 What is the difference between red and white cricket balls?

-Red cricket balls are used in Test and first-class matches for their durability and traditional feel.
-White cricket balls are used in limited-overs formats for better visibility under floodlights.
+Red cricket balls are traditionally used in test matches and first-class cricket for their durability and ability to swing over long innings.
+White cricket balls are preferred in limited overs games such as ODIs and T20s due to their enhanced visibility under floodlights.

 How long does a cricket ball last?